 Preparing for your baby to go home on oxygen

-Before you go home, you will have a discharge planning meeting which will include healthcare professionals involved in your baby’s care.
+Before you go home, you should have a discharge planning meeting which will include healthcare professionals involved in your baby’s care.
 In this meeting, they will plan for your baby to go home on oxygen.
-You can use this opportunity to ask any questions you have.
+This is a good opportunity to ask if you have any questions.

 Ask questions about the equipment and how to monitor the oxygen supply so that you feel comfortable using it.